rahin100/blissful-wedding/questions_and_answers.md

 #### Answer: A?

-<i>Correct answer is A. Where the code you declare variable and assign an empty array.Thats why it prints empty array.</i>
+<i>Correct answer is A. Where the code you declare variable and assign an empty object.Thats why it prints an empty object.</i>

 </p>
 </details>